zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartPanesFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.ChartPanesFactory
-Creates panes for the !:Chart{TModel}.
+Creates panes for the 1.

 ## Properties